DaoCloud/DaoCloud-docs/docs/en/docs/mspider/03UserGuide/01ServiceList/README.md

 # service management

-Service management lists all the services that have been injected into the sidecar in the cluster under the current grid, and you can filter services based on the namespace.
+Service management lists all the services that have been injected into the sidecar in the cluster under the current mesh, and you can filter services based on the namespace.

 ![Service List](../../images/servicelist01.png)

-The service grid aggregates the services of each cluster, and the services with the same name under the same namespace will be aggregated into one service, which is conducive to unified traffic management for cross-cluster collaborative services.
+The service mesh aggregates the services of each cluster, and the services with the same name under the same namespace will be aggregated into one service, which is conducive to unified traffic management for cross-cluster collaborative services.

 You can click a service name to enter the details page to view specific information such as the service address and port of each cluster.
 You can also modify the communication protocol in the `Address Information` tab.